Hey Kids (Start Here)

 “Yes,” Telford said darkly.
 “Not that it means anything to him.”

-“He’s completely insane,” Telford said casually, leaning back in his chair, his posture, his face, his tone all indicating relaxation.
-Only the fingers of his right hand gave away any tension as they tightened on the armrest of his chair.
+Telford shot him another approving look.
+“He’s completely insane,” the other man said casually, leaning back in his chair, his posture, his face, his tone all indicating relaxation.

-“Yeah, he seems—unbalanced,” Volker agreed.
+“Yeah, he seems…off,” Volker agreed.

 “Do you know he doesn’t sleep?”
 Telford asked incredulously.
 “He hasn’t slept in his damn bunk since we set foot on this ship.
 That’s why I gave it to you.”

-“Ah,” Volker said.
-“But must sleep sometimes.”
+“Huh,” Volker said.
+“He must sleep sometimes.”

 “Is he really worth all this work?”
 Volker asked.